 American Express uses a similar custodial account process with its other prepaid debit card accounts, including the Bluebird brand it operates in conjunction with retail partner Walmart.
 The company has also added bill payment and direct deposit services to both Bluebird and Serve over the past year.
 While Bluebird accounts include check deposits at Walmart locations and with a smartphone app, Serve accounts focus on person-to-person payments using e-mail or social networking connections.

-With fee-free deposit and withdrawal transactions available in person, online and through ATMs, American Express has aimed to capture more market share from "unbanked" and "underbanked" consumers, while developing an alternative for customers of banks that have started charging for previously-free checking accounts.
+With no fees for deposit and withdrawal transactions available in person, online and through ATMs, American Express has aimed to capture more market share from "unbanked" and "underbanked" consumers, while developing an alternative for customers of banks that have started charging for previously-free checking accounts.
 Company officials have also stated that they review debit card activity to determine whether customers may qualify for its line of traditional charge cards.